top of page

 “A young man who escapes the clutches of a murderous hitchhiker is subsequently stalked by the hitcher and framed for his crimes.”

-The original 1986 film is brilliant!
+The original movie is brilliant!

+It stars Rutger Hauer as “The Hitcher”, and he’s absolutely terrifying (if not somehow strangely likeable).
 C. Thomas Howell who plays the protagonist is excellent too and is utterly convincing in the role of the traumatised would-be victim of a homicidal maniac.
+It builds tension, is massively atmospheric, has a great pace, and the characters have real depth.

 Although it’s never really explained in either film why the Hitcher is doing what he’s doing, it somehow made less sense in the 2007 version.

-Overall verdict: Once again the original is far superior.
+Once again the original is far superior.
 It has a tone and quality that the remake fails miserably to replicate.

 What do you think?
 Have you seen either or both versions of The Hitcher?